SO-Close-Vote-Reviewers/SOCVR-Chatbot/docs/functional-specifications.md

 All of the commands in version 1 are formatted to the way manual messages were made.
 It's not the cleanest, but it works.

 ## What does this program plan to solve?

-Highlight the troubles that the old system had, and talk (in broad terms) of the way it will be fixed or improved.

 Instead of 3 regulars we've got about 10+, depending on the day.
 I developed the bot primarily as a way of keeping track of what our chat room has accomplished so we know what to work on next.